CloudCannon/share-hugo-template/README.md

 You can add your own Bookshop components to this site.

 ## Editing
-Share is already optimised for adding, updating and removing components in [CloudCannon](https://app.cloudcannon.com/).
+Share is already optimised for adding, updating and removing sections and components in [CloudCannon](https://app.cloudcannon.com/).

 You can use the CloudCannon Visual Editor to edit this site.
 CloudCannon will also serve a free live preview that can be accessed via the internet.